 Advancing Local Heart Care

 The Dale Michels Center for Heart Care at Agnesian HealthCare is now offering one of the latest procedures to help patients with atrial fibrillation (AFib) management.
 The FDA-approved WATCHMAN procedure is designed to help a specific group of AFib patients who are poor long-term candidates for oral anticoagulation by implanting a stent-like device into the left atrial appendage via a catheter-based approach.
 The WATCHMAN procedure reduced the risk of stroke and can offer the benefit of eliminating anticoagulation medications.
-The first WATCHMAN procedure was done at St. Agnes Hospital on June 3, 2019
+The first WATCHMAN procedure was done at St. Agnes Hospital 2019.

+Watch this short video.
 Ask your cardiologist if you are a candidate for WATCHMAN.

 Now Providing Minimally-Invasive Heart Rhythm Treatment.

 Newest addition to the Dale Michels Center for Heart Care: the ‘Hybrid Lab’

 - Specialized environment as part of a fully-functioning operating room.

 - Fluoroscopy, plus ultrasound and 3D mapping - all at one time - to guide surgery in real time with extreme proficiency.

 - State-of-the-art X-ray equipment to ensure lowest possible radiation dose delivery for patient and staff safety.

 - Monitoring station for team members’ viewing allowing constant presence with patient.